 Parks & Trails Director

 In her free time, Mackenzie along with her dog and husband enjoy life in Montana – boating, hiking, biking, skiing and exploring new territory.
-She also enjoys crafting, cooking and connecting with people, new and familiar.
-An athlete and collegiate rugby player, she’s always appreciated the camaraderie and community derived from individual and team sports.
-Please say hi next time you see Mackenzie around town!
+She also enjoys crafting, sports, cooking and connecting with people, new & familiar.

 Originally from Minnesota, Jeff moved to Montana in 2003 to attend school at the University of Montana.
 He moved to Big Sky in 2008 to fulfill his skiing addiction.
 After working as a raft guide, ski patroller, and park ranger, Jeff joined the BSCO in 2018.
 He enjoys spending time with his wife and son, playing in the mountains, being on the river, and living life.

 Community Development Manager

 Sara comes to BSCO with 17 years of non-profit experience in Membership and Development for the conservation organization, Montana Environmental Information Center.
 Sara and her husband, son and dog have been visiting Big Sky for many years to ski, hike and bike, and made the move official in the Winter of 2018.
 She is excited to be a part of the Big Sky community and helping people connect with the amazing recreational opportunities this special place has to offer.